8 ways to encourage employees to share your content on social media

 Recognition is definitely a key element in encouraging employees to share your content on social media.
 However, combining recognition with tangible incentives can also go a long way in boosting content sharing.

 The incentives don’t have to be on a grand scale.
 It can be an Amazon voucher, a pair of movie tickets, or an extra vacation day for top employee advocates.
-One of our clients actually used cupcakes to incentivize its employees to share.
+One of our clients actually used cupcakes to incentivize its employees to share

 Gamification also plays a major role here.
 Leaderboards can help get employees excited about advocacy and motivate them to become top advocates.
 Determine your success metrics in advance— for B2B brands, these will most likely be clicks and conversions.

-Basing off of those metrics, you can turn advocacy into a contest, sending out weekly updates on the leading advocates.
+Based on those metrics, you can turn advocacy into a contest, sending out weekly updates on the leading advocates.

-3. Tailor the Advocacy Program to Employees’ Needs
+3. Tailor the advocacy program to employees’ needs

 It’s a simple formula: if the content does not resonate with your co-workers, they won’t share it.